-In an outsourcing context, concentration risk is the probability of loss arising from a lack of diversification of OSPs.
+In an outsourcing context, concentration risk is the probability of loss arising from a lack of diversification 14 of OSPs.
 Concentration risk can arise where a regulated firm develops a dependency on a single or small number of OSPs for the provision of critical or important activities or functions.
 It can also arise at a sectoral level where there are a limited number of providers for a sector or across sectors thus giving rise to problems of substitutability.
 In this context, concentration risk in cloud services is an emerging and increasingly significant issue.
-This is because large suppliers of IT and cloud services can become a single point of industry failure when many firms rely on the same provider of the services provided.
+This is because large suppliers of IT and cloud services can become a single point of industry failure when many firms rely on the same provider 15.
+It is also worth noting that in some cases, CSPs may hold significant leverage, due to the specialist nature of the services provided.

 It is important to note that concentration risk can arise from outsourcing to intragroup entities, as well as to third party OSPs.
-Regardless of whether regulated firms are outsourcing to third party OSPs or intragroup, when assessing the risks of an outsourcing arrangement, regulated firms need to be aware of, manage and mitigate against any potential risks arising from outsourcing to a dominant, non-easily substitutable OSP or from outsourcing multiple services to one, or related OSPs17.
+Regardless of whether regulated firms are outsourcing to third party OSPs or intragroup, when assessing the risks of an outsourcing arrangement, regulated firms need to be aware of, manage and mitigate against any potential risks arising from outsourcing to a dominant, non-easily substitutable OSP or from outsourcing multiple services to one, or related OSPs16.

 Concentration risk not only arises directly from outsourcing arrangements but also indirectly from any sub-outsourcing undertaken by the OSP.
 While a regulated firm may consider it has adequately diversified the delivery of key processes to different OSPs, each of those OSPs may in turn be outsourcing the process, or a key element of the process to the same subcontractor.
-In this case, a regulated firm may be partially insulated from a failure by one of the OSPs but remains exposed to failure by the underlying sub-contractor.^{18.}
+In this case, a regulated firm may be partially insulated from a failure by one of the OSPs but remains exposed to failure by the underlying sub-contractor.^{17.}